Stable Angina

 NICE Clinical guideline [CG95] Recent-onset chest pain of suspected cardiac origin: assessment and diagnosis.
-Published: Mar 2010.
-Last updated Nov 2016 NICE Clinical guideline [CG126] Stable angina: management.
-Published Jul 2011.
-Last updated Aug 2016 In this article, angina is being referred to angina pectoris.
+Last updated: Nov 2016 NICE Clinical guideline [CG126] Stable angina: management.
+Last updated: Aug 2016

 Background Information